giovanizanetti/MY-VIRTUAL-RECIPE-BOOK/README.md

 - Well named branches,
 - Pull requests with summaries

-If you have feedback to improve my git usage: **[please drop me a line here!](https://www.linkedin.com/in/giovani-zanetti-ab664a24/)** or email-me at giovanizanetti@icloud.com
+If you have feedback to improve my git usage: **[please drop me a line here!](https://www.linkedin.com/in/giovani-zanetti-ab664a24/)** or e-mail me at giovanizanetti@icloud.com.

 ## My workflow